-Following the EL-PFDD meeting, CureSHANK will submit a Voice of the Patient Report to the FDA documenting the real impact PMS has on people living with the disease and their caregivers to inform the development of treatments.
-The information will reflect the information and insights gathered during the meeting.
+Following the EL-PFDD meeting, CureSHANK submitted a Voice of the Patient Report to the FDA documenting the real impact PMS has on people living with the disease and their caregivers to inform the development of treatments.
+The Report reflects the information and insights gathered during the meeting.

-The PMS Voice of the Patient Report will give the FDA and other key stakeholders, including drug developers, health care providers, and insurance companies, data from people with PMS and their caregivers.
-The report will detail the everyday impact and burden the disease has on people's daily lives, their experiences with currently available treatments, and their hopes for future PMS therapies.
-This information is also intended to help provide the context of the disease burden to the FDA to inform the Agency’s review of new drug applications.
-CureSHANK anticipates that the report will highlight the unmet need for research and drug development while also illuminating a path forward.
+The PMS Voice of the Patient Report gives the FDA and other key stakeholders, including drug developers, health care providers, and insurance companies, data from people with PMS and their caregivers.
+The report details the everyday impact and burden the disease has on people's daily lives, their experiences with currently available treatments, and their hopes for future PMS therapies.
+This information is also helps provide the context of the disease burden to the FDA to inform the Agency’s review of new drug applications.
+The Report, along with the many Additional Patient/Caregiver Comments submitted online, highlights the unmet need for research and drug development while also illuminating a path forward.